haskell/core-libraries-committee/guides/export-lifta2-prelude.md

 # When

-At the very earliest, the change may appear in GHC 9.6 (~ Q1 2023).
+The change has happened in GHC 9.6.

 # How